Quality of life comparison

 If you lived in Germany instead of British Virgin Islands, you would:

-In British Virgin Islands, approximately 11.0 children die before they reach the age of one as of 2020.
-In Germany, on the other hand, 3.3 children do as of 2020.
+In British Virgin Islands, approximately 14.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Germany, on the other hand, 3.2 children do as of 2022.

 see 29.9 times more coastline